Financial-Times/n-topic-card/README.md

 # n-topic-card [![CircleCI](https://circleci.com/gh/Financial-Times/n-topic-card.svg?style=svg)](https://circleci.com/gh/Financial-Times/n-topic-card)

+⚠️ **n-topic-card is deprecated.
+Please do not add to any new projects.** ⚠️

 `n-topic-card` is a card that shows a list of articles for a concept (topic, author, etc.) with links to myFT actions.

 ## Install